ziadoz/awesome-php/README.md

 * [Deployer](https://github.com/deployphp/deployer) - A deployment tool.
 * [Envoy](https://github.com/laravel/envoy) - A tool to run SSH tasks with PHP.
-* [Rocketeer](https://github.com/rocketeers/rocketeer) - A fast and easy deployer for the PHP world.

 ### Internationalisation and Localisation
 *Libraries for Internationalization (I18n) and Localization (L10n).*